ElektraInitiative/libelektra/doc/dev/error-handling.md

 - [error/number] yields a unique number for every error.

 - [error/description] is a description for the error to be displayed to the user.
-For example, the metavalue can hold the text ''could not write to file''.
+For example, the metavalue can hold the text “could not write to file”.

 - [error/reason] specifies the reason of the error.
 The human readable message is in the metavalue of `error/reason`.
 It states why the error occurred.
 One example for it is ''no disc space available''.

-- [error/ingroup] contains ''`kdb`'' if the error occurred inside the core.
-It contains ''`module`'' if the error happened while loading a module.
-The metavalue is ''`plugin`'' if the error information comes from a plugin.
+- [error/ingroup] contains `kdb` if the error occurred inside the core.
+It contains `module` if the error happened while loading a module.
+The metavalue is `plugin` if the error information comes from a plugin.

 - [error/module] indicates the name of the specific module or plugin.